fpirsch/twin-bcrypt/README.md

 ===========

 Pure JS implementation of the [BCrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm for Node and the browser without dependencies.
 See the [demo here](http://fpirsch.github.io/twin-bcrypt/).
-Also used in the real world in this great [.htpasswpd generator](http://aspirine.org/htpasswd_en.html).
+Also used in the real world in this great [.htpasswd file generator](http://aspirine.org/htpasswd_en.html).

 ## Basic usage: